 A killer whale has an impressive lifespan, largely thanks to their status as apex predator of the sea.
 They can live up to 100 years old in the wild!

-Do you have any interesting facts about killer whales that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about killer whales?
+Share them in the comments below!